-Orders placed on Thursday before 2pm PST will deliver Tuesday or Wednesday (customer's choice) of the following week.
-Orders placed on Monday before 2pm PST will deliver Friday of the same week.
+Orders placed on Thursday before 11:30 am PST will deliver Thursday of the following week.
+Orders placed on Monday before 9:00 am PST will deliver Friday of the same week.

 Predatory beetle (Dalotia coriaria)